- Reviewed: 23 February 2023, 14:32 NZDT

-New Zealanders are advised to avoid all large public gatherings, protests, demonstrations and political rallies as even those intended to be peaceful have the potential to lead to violence, with little notice.
+New Zealanders are advised to avoid all large public gatherings, protests, demonstrations and political rallies as even those intended to be peaceful have the potential to turn violent.
 If you are in an area affected by unrest, you should leave the immediate vicinity, stay indoors and monitor local media to stay informed of developments.

 Piracy, including against off-shore oil rigs, is a significant problem in Nigerian waters.
 There have been armed robberies targeting ships in the coastal areas of the Gulf of Guinea, including in the Niger Delta region.

 Mariners are advised to take appropriate precautionary measures.
 For more information view the International Maritime Bureau's piracy report.

-Commercial and internet fraud is common in Nigeria.
+Commercial and internet fraud is common in Nigeria, including internet relationship scams.
 New Zealanders should be wary of any offers that seem too good to be true, as they may be a scam.
-For further information see our advice on Internet Fraud and International Scams.
+For further information see our advice on Internet Fraud and International Scams and Internet dating scams.

 As there is no New Zealand diplomatic presence in Nigeria, the ability of the government to provide assistance to New Zealand citizens is severely limited, particularly in areas where we advise against all travel.